lees890119/sketchup-ruby-push-all/README.md

 Download the [push_all.rbz](./push_all.rbz) to a local repository, then install the file via **Sketchup UI > Window > Extension manager > Install extension**.
 The path for installing the extension may differ base on the current version of Sketchup.

+## Note

+The extension is built for specified use thus only works on pushing the surfaces in y-direction.
+However, it can be easily extended to an arbitrary surfaces.

 ## Built With

 * [Sketchup](https://www.sketchup.com/) - The 3D modeling software.